School Doctoral Program

 deficiencies as part of their initial coursework.
 The Doctoral Admissions Committee will identify what coursework is necessary and inform the student about remediation.

-In addition to grades and GRE scores (taken within five years of application), the Doctoral Admissions Committee is very attentive to letters of recommendation, personal statements, and relevant professional experiences.
-Work history, professional goals, capacity for relating to and working with other people, emotional maturity and stability, and motivation also are considered.
-GRE scores are viewed as one predictor of the likelihood of success in graduate study.
-Consequently, for applicants who already hold a graduate degree in school psychology or a related field, greater weight is given to prior graduate school performance than GRE scores.
+In addition to grades, the Doctoral Admissions Committee is very attentive to letters of recommendation, personal statements, and relevant professional experiences.
+Work history, professional goals, capacity for relating to and working with other people, emotional maturity and stability, and motivation are also considered.
+GRE scores are recommended, but not required.

-The deadline for receipt of all application materials is December 1st for the School Doctoral Program.
-In addition to grades and GRE scores (subject portion not required), the Admissions Committee is attentive to letters of recommendation, personal statements, and relevant professional experiences.
+The deadline for all application materials is January 15th for the School Doctoral Program.
+In addition to grades, the Admissions Committee is attentive to letters of recommendation, personal statements, and relevant professional experiences.
+GRE scores are recommended but not required.

 If you have any questions with regard to the application requirements please contact: